arcticmatt/pencil-flip/content/Misc/learn.md

 These short daily posts are fun.
 They provide, in a simple way, a timeline of my everyday life, through all its ups and downs and dull mundanities.

+### 3.08.2020
+I watched [this video](https://www.youtube.com/watch?v=jKT4H0bstH8) about microcontrollers, or MCUs, today.
+I'm not sure how accurate it is (probably simplified a lot of stuff), but the main takeaway is basically that an MCU is just like a regular computer (e.g. a PC) but a lot smaller and a lot more specialized.
+E.g. an MCU has a CPU, it has memory, it has a system clock, and it has peripherals.
+However, it's a lot more resource constrained, and will usually be used for some specialized application.
+Fore example, MCUs are used in key fobs, in traffic lights, remote controllers, ATMs, etc.

+Also, apparently women's tennis shorts/skirts with pockets are not very popular.
+They usually just stick the balls between their legs and a tight pair of spandex.
+Did not know that.

 ### 3.07.2020
 [Google Domains](https://domains.google/) is so much better than Go Daddy, why didn't I know this before today?
 Go Daddy has a confusing UI, a subpar UX, and quite a few dark patterns.
 For example, it's